Information for trainers on how the RCOG maintains quality in postgraduate medical education.

 Although the GMC provides substantial data through the annual GMC National Training Survey, the RCOG believes additional targeted data are needed to be able to identify trends around practical delivery of the curriculum, in addition to trainees’ perceptions of national training.
 The survey is developed and analysed by the RCOG Trainees’ Committee and is a useful resource for addressing quality of training within O&G.

 The GMC has provided detailed mandatory standards for involving patients and lay persons in the development, updating and reviewing of the curriculum, and the development, implementation and use of assessments within training programmes.
-The RCOG Women’s Network coordinates lay representation on several RCOG education committees, including the Curriculum Committee, SEAC and the Examination and Assessment Committee.
+The RCOG Women’s Network coordinates lay representation on several RCOG education committees, including the Core Curriculum Committee, SEAC and the Examination and Assessment Committee.
 This ensures the patient’s perspective is consulted for all aspects of curriculum and assessment within the training programme.
 Through this collaboration, the RCOG aims to develop a high-quality training programme with patient care at its centre.

 Annual specialty report